Take full control of how your checkout appears on your website with ThriveCart’s advanced pop-up checkout setup options.

 Step 1.
-Required script
+Place required script

-If you’re looking to use a pop-up checkout on your page you will need to embed a certain bit of code on each page you want the pop-up checkout to be enabled on.
+If you’re looking to use a pop-up checkout on your page, you will need to embed a certain bit of code on each page you want the pop-up checkout to be enabled on.

 <script async src="//tinder.thrivecart.com/embed/v1/thrivecart.js"></script>